 U.S. Slashes Visa Validity for Dozens of Countries: What You Need to Know

 In July 2025, the U.S. Department of State abruptly and dramatically reduced the validity and number of entries for new nonimmigrant visas for nationals of over 50 countries.
-Most affected visas are now valid for just 3 months and a single entry-with significant implications for travelers, students, and institutions.
+Most affected visas are now valid for just 3 months and a single entry—a significant restriction with major implications for travelers, students, and immigrants from the affected countries.
+These changes were implemented through an executive order issued by President Trump, introducing new restrictions on immigrants and other foreign nationals from certain countries.

 What Happened?

-In early July 2025, the Department of State (DOS) announced sweeping changes to its visa reciprocity schedules, slashing the validity period and number of entries for new nonimmigrant visas—including B1/B2 (visitor), F-1 (student), H1B (temporary worker), J-1 (exchange visitor), M-1 (vocational student), and O-1 (extraordinary ability) categories—for citizens of dozens of countries.
+In early July 2025, the Department of State (DOS) announced sweeping changes to its visa reciprocity schedules, slashing the validity period and number of entries for new nonimmigrant visas—including B1/B2 (visitor), F-1 (student), H1B (temporary worker), J-1 (exchange visitor), M-1 (vocational student), and O-1 (extraordinary ability) categories—for nationals of the following countries.
+The list of following countries is subject to the new visa restrictions due to concerns such as national security, inadequate vetting systems, or high visa overstay rates.
 For most, the new standard is a 3-month, single-entry visa.
 These changes apply only to visas issued after the effective date; previously issued visas retain their original validity and entry permissions.

 Why Did the U.S. Make These Changes?